oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-publicprotected-properties-instead-of-publicprotected-fields/rule.md

 - **Compatibility with data binding**
 You can only bind to a public property, not a field.
 - **Minimal performance overhead**
 The performance overhead for public properties is trivial.
-In some situations, public fields can actually have inferior performance to public properties.​
+In some situations, public fields can actually have inferior performance to public properties.

-​public int Count;
+public int Count;
 Figure: Bad code.
 Variable declared as a Field

 public int Count